tlevacon/academy/UNIX/readme.md

 # Incident #1

 Following a negociation with a VIP client, the trader were trying to insert q deal in the **Trade application** and is getting the below error:
-`Error on booking_id 157893, please cqll your support team`
+`Error on booking_id 157893, please call your support team`